arun-kr-reddy/notes/cplusplus.md

       return 0;
   }
   ```
+- **variable shadowing:** a variable declared in some specific scope takes precedence over a variable with the same name declared in an outer scope
 - **`auto`:** is a placeholder type that will be replaced later by the compiler
 for a variable placeholder replaced typically by deduction from an initializer
   ```cpp